Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

 Neurosurgery can treat disorders affecting your nervous system.

 Neurosurgeons are specialised in the diagnosis and treatment of multiple disorders of the central and peripheral system, such as:

 Our team will strive to reduce your symptoms and recovery time through effective neurosurgery.

 Craniotomy refers to any operation on your cranium (the skull) or incision into your cranium to expose your brain.
-There are many different procedures BMI Healthcare can perform utilising craniotomy.
+There are many different procedures that our specialists can perform utilising craniotomy.
 These include the removal of a brain tumour, removing a blood clot on your brain and repairing leaking blood vessels that may help control the effects of haemorrhaging.